 - Preheat Air Fryer to 360 degrees.
-Add trimmed chicken wings to a gallon-size Ziplock bag or large bowl then drizzle with extra virgin olive oil - maybe a Tablespoon or so.
-Add salt plus lemon pepper seasoning then seal the bag, keeping the air inside, and shake or stir to evenly coat.
+Add trimmed chicken wings to a gallon-size Ziplock bag or large bowl then drizzle with extra virgin olive oil. ~1 Tablespoon or so.
+Add lemon pepper seasoning and salt then seal the bag, keeping the air inside, and shake to evenly coat.

-- Pour wings into preheated Air Fryer basket then shake to evenly arrange - some chicken wings will be stacked on top of each other and that’s ok.
-Cook for 18 minutes, shaking the basket vigorously every 6 minutes, or until the chicken wings are golden brown.
+- Air Fry for 18 minutes, shaking the basket vigorously every 6 minutes, or until the chicken wings are golden brown.
 Turn heat up to 390 degrees then cook for another 5-6 minutes, shaking the basket every 2 minutes, until wings are brown and crispy.
 Serve or toss with sauces.

 - This is the Air Fryer I have >

-- Cchicken wings can come in various sizes!
-If your 2lbs of chicken wings contain less then 17 or 18 wings (directions here are for 24 wings,) you might need to increase cooking time at 360 degrees to render the fat and cook the wings all the way through.
+- Chicken wings can come in various sizes!
+If your 2lbs of chicken wings contain less then 20 wings (directions here are for 24 wings,) you might need to increase cooking time at 360 degrees to render the fat and cook the wings all the way through.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.